 - Weak urine stream

-To diagnose an enlarged prostate, your doctor may ask you about your symptoms, and perform a physical examination that may include:
+To diagnose an enlarged prostate, your urologist may ask you about your symptoms, and perform a physical examination that may include:

 - Rectal examination to check the size of your prostate and for nodules